EP Review

 Nostalgic and effortless melodies hop along with catchy mid-tempo beats.
 No gimmicks or strings attached, this is unapologetic and unassuming rock accentuated with gliding vocal harmonies, but heavily reliant on confident, jumpy keyboard riffs, reverberating and fuzzy- but occasionally crisp and ethereal- guitar.

-Ramesh Srivastava's lyrics are insightful and poetic, but casual and understated; centering on the theme of unrequited love and the
+Ramesh Srivastava's lyrics are insightful and poetic, but casual and understated; centering on the theme of unrequited love and the resulting frustration and bitterness of coming to terms with heartbreak, all sung in a soothing and inoffensive manner.

 I read this EP was recorded over a five-year span, and it shows, although a lot less than one would expect.
 The energy ebbs and flows and some variations present themselves in the recordings, but the spirit remains surprisingly consistent, entirely enjoyable and accessible.
 Bartender, I need some Indie rock, straight up, on the rocks.
 Make that a double.